-“Jesus,” said Jason to his brother, struggling against the urge to vomit.
-It was July, and the body had begun to smell.
-“He pulled the god-dam ladder up after himself.
-Why would he pull the ladder up after himself?
+“Jesus,” said Jason.
+“He pulled the goddam ladder up after himself.
+Why would he pull the ladder up?
 Why would he do that?”

 “Because,” replied Samuel, struggling with emotion.
 “He wanted us to be the ones to find him.”

-Jason stared at his brother, the ugly truth settling on him like a shroud.
+Jason stared at his brother, the ugly truth settling around his shoulders.

 “Yeah?
 Well why did he shoot himself in the chest?
 That’s…that’s not what I would’ve expected.”

 Samuel spoke quietly.
 “We’re supposed to cover for him, Jason.”

 “MY FATHER IS A Catholic.”
 Samuel’s voice was steady, but he looked searchingly into the coroner’s eyes.
 “I’m sure the death certificate will reflect that this was due to natural causes.”

 The coroner did a double take, then took his time answering the question.
 “You hafta be kiddin’ me, son.
 I’m right sorry about this an’ all, but your pa shot hisself in the chest, sure as the damn dickens.”
 He tried to avoid Samuel’s eyes as he spoke.
 The boy was young, too young for a conversation like this.
 He was maybe 18 or so, with sensitive features and wavy, light brown hair that made him look like a schoolboy.
 He was barely grown.